As introverts who want to help people and feelers who love logic, INFJs can seem confusing, even to themselves.

 3. They stand up for others but may neglect themselves.

 INFJs have a passionate desire to help people, so much so that it can take over every area of their life, including their relationships with friends and colleagues, as well as in romance.
-But it’s very easy for this sensitive type to give way too much and put other people’s needs before their own.
+But it’s very easy for this sensitive type to give too much and put other people’s needs before their own.

-Have you noticed how you can steadfastly stick up for another person’s rights while struggling to speak up for yourself?
+As an INFJ, have you noticed how you can steadfastly stick up for another person’s rights while struggling to speak up for yourself?
 That’s the paradox of the INFJ.
 You need to set clear boundaries about how much you will give — and remember to keep some of that compassion for yourself.

 4. INFJs are both creative and rational.